saurabdixit/RoboND-DeepLearning-Project/README.md

 ## Network Architecture
 In this project, we have used tensorflow's library to implement fully convolutional neural network.
 Our FCN has following components:
 1. Encoder block
-2. Decoder block
+2. Decoder block a person from the images generated from the quadsim simulator.
 3. 1x1 convolution layer

-## ADD the image from class here
+![Encoder -> 1x1 Convolution Layer -> Decoder][image_3]

 Following section will cover above components in more details.